arosetti/openmm_engine/README.md

 Disclaimer
 ========
-I own these games, if you want to use this script buy the games. look at gog.com All trademarks, product names are the property of their respective owners!
+I own these games, if you want to use this script buy the games. look at gog.com or ebay..
+All trademarks, product names are the property of their respective owners!